InjuMichorius/filmaholic-v2/README.md

-# Filmaholic
+# Filmaholic v2.0
 ![](https://github.com/InjuMichorius/Filmaholic/blob/master/images/README%20images/READMECOVER.JPG)

-Filmaholic is a movie rating application that rates the suitability of movies to its audience using an API.
+Filmaholic is a movie rating application that rates the suitability of movies to its audience using an API, but this time I am doing this server-sided.

 [Click here for the live demo](https://injumichorius.github.io/Filmaholic/)